Blupo/Color/docs/api/gradient.md

 Gradient.colors(gradient: Gradient, amount: number?, mode: string? = "RGB", hueAdjustment: string? = "Shorter"): array<Color>
 ```

-Returns an array of `amount` equidistant colors, using the [mixing `mode`](color.md#colormix).
-If `amount` is not specified, the function returns a copy of the GradientKeypoints used to construct it.
+Returns an array of `amount` equidistant colors, using the specified mixing mode and hue adjustment (see [Color.mix](../color/#colormix) for what those are).

 ---